Apply for single courses

 These faculties are all located in the city centre, within walking distance from each other.

 The Møllendal Campus

 - Faculty of Fine Art and Design (except the Grieg Academy).

 Located in Møllendal, outside the city centre.

-Located at UIB's health campus at Årstadvollen, outside the city centre and close to Haukeland University Hospital.
+Located at UiB's health campus at Årstadvollen, outside the city centre and close to the Haukeland University Hospital.

-For more information about how to get around the diffent campus see Arrival and directions page.
+For more information on how to get around campus, see Arrival and directions page.